 - 72% of millionaires own individual domestic stocks.

 - On average, millionaires hold five types of stock market products.
 While the average annual returns of the stock market are roughly 10%, this average includes years with significant highs and significant lows.

 - According to Warren Buffett, a stock market decline is the perfect time to buy.

 Retirement Savings Accounts

-- A saving account like a 401(k) or IRA allows you to build wealth through investing and lowers your tax bill.
+- A savings account like a 401(k) or IRA allows you to build wealth through investing and lowers your tax bill.

-- Contributions to the traditional 401(k) and IRA lower your current taxable income, while Roth 401(k) and IRA accounts offer tax-free withdrawals in retirement.
+- Contributions to traditional 401(k) and IRA retirement accounts lower your current taxable income, while Roth 401(k) and IRA accounts offer tax-free withdrawals in retirement.

 - You can contribute up to $22,500 to a 401(k) and $6,500 to an IRA each year.